-There are no external, visual indicators of the Product ID or Windows version for which the computer is licensed.
+Unlike Windows 7 products, there are no external, visual indicators of the Product ID or Windows version for which the computer is licensed.
 Instead, the Product ID is recorded in the computer firmware.
 Whenever a Windows 10 product is installed, the installation program checks the computer firmware for a valid, matching Product ID to complete the activation.